MicrosoftDocs/cpp-docs/docs/mfc/reference/crecordset-class.md

 ### Remarks

 This is useful when you've implemented bulk row fetching.
 The rowset size normally indicates how many rows will be retrieved from a fetch.
 However, the total number of rows in the recordset also affects how many rows will be retrieved in a rowset.
-For example, if your recordset has ten records with a rowset size setting of four, then looping through the recordset by calling `MoveNext` will result in the final rowset having only two records.
+For example, if your recordset has 10 records with a rowset size setting of four, then looping through the recordset by calling `MoveNext` will result in the final rowset having only two records.

 To implement bulk row fetching, you must specify the `CRecordset::useMultiRowFetch` option in the *dwOptions* parameter of the [`Open`](#open) member function.
 To specify the rowset size, call [SetRowsetSize](#setrowsetsize).